Inflation hovers over shoppers seeking deals on Black Friday

-NEW YORK (AP) — Shoppers hunted for the best deals at stores and online as retailers offered new Black Friday discounts to entice consumers eager to start buying holiday gifts but weighed down by inflation.
+NEW YORK (AP) — Cautious shoppers hunted for the best deals at stores and online as retailers offered new Black Friday discounts to entice consumers eager to start buying holiday gifts but weighed down by inflation.

-Due to elevated prices for food, rent, gasoline and other essentials, many people were reluctant to spend unless there was a big sale.

-Sheila Diggs, 55, went to a Walmart in Mount Airy, Maryland early Friday looking for a deal on a coffee maker and to see what else was in the aisles.
-She said her family is being more cautious about their holiday spending this year.
-Usually, all the adults in the family would exchange gifts.
-But this year, everyone is drawing names and selecting one person, because things cost so much more, she said.
+Sheila Diggs, 55, went to a Walmart in Mount Airy, Maryland early Friday looking for a deal on a coffee maker.
+To save money this year, she said the adults in her family are drawing names and selecting one person to shop for.

 “Everything’s going up but your paycheck,” said Diggs, who manages medical records at a local hospital.

-This year’s trends are a contrast from a year ago when consumers were buying early out of fear of not getting what they needed amid supply-network clogs.
+This year’s trends are a contrast from a year ago when consumers were buying early for fear of not getting what they needed amid supply-network clogs.
 Stores didn’t have to discount much because they were struggling to bring in items.

-This year, shoppers are holding out for the best bargains, said Rob Garf, vice president and general manager of retail at Salesforce, which tracks online sales.
-He said retailers finally responded this week, introducing more attractive deals online after offering mostly lackluster discounts earlier in the season.
+Early shopping turned out to be a fleeting trend, said Rob Garf, vice president and general manager of retail at Salesforce, which tracks online sales.
+People this year are holding out for the best bargains, and retailers responded this week with more attractive online deals after offering mostly lackluster discounts earlier in the season.

-Online discounts rates were 31% on Thanksgiving, up 7% from the previous year, according to Salesforce data.
+The average discount rate in the U.S. across all categories online was 31% on Thanksgiving, up from 27% the previous year, according to Salesforce data.
 The steepest discounts were in home appliances, general apparel, makeup and luxury handbags.
-Online sales on the holiday rose 9% over last year.

-“Retailers have finally stepped up the discounting game and consumers are responding in kind,” Garf said.

 Macy’s Herald Square in Manhattan, where discounts included 60% off fashion jewelry and 50% off select shoes, was bustling with shoppers early Friday.